 There is a simpler way.

-By leveraging our infrastructure and software platform, you can start hiring in a new country and enter an untapped market in a matter of days.
+By leveraging our infrastructure and software solution, you can start hiring in a new country and enter an untapped market in a matter of days.
 Globalization Partners manages the administrative burden and through a service agreement they work for you just like your US-based employees.

 With our platform, you can start hiring in a new country and enter an untapped market in a matter of days.
 Globalization Partners manages the administrative burden and through a service agreement they work and report to you just like your current employees